tposney/midi-qol/README.md

   **Actions**
     * Item Roll is checked when the item is first rolled to chat.
-    * attack/rwak/mwak/msak/rsak/hit/miss/critical/fumble etc are checked after the attack roll is complete and hits have been checked
+    * attack/rwak/mwak/msak/rsak/hit/miss/critical/fumble etc. are checked after the attack roll is complete and hits have been checked
     * Damage/damage:type are checked after the damage roll is complete.

-  * Can be configured from the Configure Midi Sounds panel immediately below the midi worklow panel on module config settings.
+  * Can be configured from the Configure Midi Sounds panel immediately below the midi workflow panel on module config settings.
   * You can create very complex setups, but don't need to.
-  * To get your toes wet, enable custom sounds on the worklfow panel (where it has always been).
+  * To get your toes wet, enable custom sounds on the workflow panel (where it has always been).
-  * Open the configure midi custom sounds panel.
+  * Open the Configure Midi Sounds panel.
     - From the quick settings tab, choose create sample playlist, which will create a playlist with a few sounds already configured
-    - Also on the quick settings tab choose Basic Settings, which will setup a simple configuration of custom sounds.
+    - Also on the quick settings tab choose Basic Settings, which will set up a simple configuration of custom sounds.
 This is roughly equivalent to what can be configured with the existing midi-qol custom sounds, but has a few more options and can be extended.

 ![Custom Sound Settings](pictures/newSounds.png)

 ## Other QOL settings
-* **Add attack damage buttons to the inventory** If enabled then a set of buttons (to bypass the midi-qol behaviour) are added to the description drop down in the inventory.
+* **Add attack damage buttons to the inventory** If enabled then a set of buttons (to bypass the midi-qol behaviour) are added to the description drop-down in the inventory.
-* **Fast forward ability rolls** If enabled, allows you to bypass the advantage/disadvantage question when rolling ability saves/checks; ctrl/alt are supported.
+* **Fast-forward ability rolls** If enabled, allows you to bypass the advantage/disadvantage question when rolling ability saves/checks; ctrl/alt are supported.
 * **Critical Damage Type** adds options for how critical damage is treated.
 Only in core 0.7+.
 * **Add Damage Buttons to Chat** If enabled then any dnd5e standard damage roll (not mess/BR etc.) will have damage buttons added that appear on hovering over the card, provided a token is selected and allow applying damage to the **SELECTED** token, the damage immunities setting is used.
 This is the only place where midi-qol uses the selected token rather than targeted.
 * **Item Delete Check** Displays a confirmation dialog if an item is deleted from the inventory.